mochidaz/djangooru/README.md

 - ~~Make the search bar works~~
 - ~~Make the search bar works __Globally__~~
 - ~~Create better design (I'd be really happy if someone could contribute to this)~~ (Almost done thanks to [this guy](https://github.com/DaNoobBoii]) :)
+- Make next/before on post detail works with tags